 The basic and diluted EPS calculation is based on the following weighted average shares outstanding (WASO) of Liberty's common stock.
-As discussed in note 1, on July 23, 2014 the Company completed a stock dividend of two shares of Series C common stock held as of the record date.
+As discussed in note 1, on July 23, 2014 the Company completed a stock dividend of two shares of Series C common stock for every share of Series A or Series B common stock held as of the record date.
 Therefore, all prior period outstanding share amounts for purposes of the calculation of EPS have been retroactively adjusted for comparability.
-Excluded from diluted EPS for the years ended December 31, 2015, 2014 and 2013 are 22 million, 21 million and 17 million potential common shares, respectively, primarily due to warrants issued in connection with the Bond Hedge Transaction (see note 9) because their inclusion would be anti-dilutive.
+Excluded from diluted EPS for the years ended December 31, 2014, 2013 and 2012 are 21 million, 17 million and less than a million potential common shares, respectively, due to warrants issued in connection with the Bond Hedge transaction (see note 10) because their inclusion would be anti-dilutive.

-Years er ided Decen ber 31,
+Years ended December 31,

-2015 2014 2013
+2014 2013 2012

-number o of shares in millions
+number of shares in r millions

-Basic WASO 338 342 355
+Basic WASO 342 355 361

-Potentially dilutive shares 2 3 4
+Potentially dilutive shares 3 4 11

-Diluted WASO 340 345 359
+Diluted WASO 345 359 372